 3. Other forms

-Other forms of failing to undertake your studies with academic honesty, including:
+Other forms of failing to undertake your studies with academic integrity, including:

 - giving or providing your work for sale to someone else

 - misrepresenting, falsifying or fabricating data for an assessment